 Ebola Response Planning

-Ebola Virus Disease (EVD) has become a major public health crisis in some West African nations, where it is expected the outbreak will last for many more months.
-While the overall health risk to the U.S. remains low, the recent recognition of patients diagnosed with Ebola in the United States provides an important reminder that travelers to and from Ebola-affected regions may be at risk for acquiring the disease and bringing it back into the country.
+Ebola Virus Disease (EVD) has become a major public health crisis in the Democratic Republic of Congo, where it is expected the outbreak will last for many more months.
+While the overall health risk to the U.S. remains low, travelers to and from Ebola-affected regions may be at risk for acquiring the disease and bringing it back into the country.

 While fears of Ebola are escalating due to recent media reports, there has been a lack of transmission from people exposed to patients without symptoms.
 There is an unlikelihood of catching Ebola in a community or public setting.
 This page is intended to provide guidance to the St. Louis community regarding travel to and from Ebola-affected regions, and to outline some of the response efforts undertaken to date.